mlr-org/paradox/README.md

 #>  [ reached getOption("max.print") -- omitted 19 rows ]
 ```

-Properties of the parameters within the ParamSet:
+Properties of the parameters within the `ParamSet`:

 ```r